geodezyx.utils package

 it can be imported directly with: from geodezyx import utils

-The GeodeZYX Toolbox is a software for simple but useful functions for Geodesy and Geophysics under the GNU LGPL v3 License
+The geodezyx toolbox is a software for simple but useful functions for Geodesy and Geophysics under the GNU LGPL v3 License

-Copyright (C) 2019 Pierre Sakic et al. (IPGP, sakic@ipgp.fr) GitHub repository : https://github.com/GeodeZYX/geodezyx-toolbox
+Copyright (C) 2019 Pierre Sakic et al. (IPGP, sakic@ipgp.fr) GitHub repository : https://github.com/IPGP/geodezyx

 geodezyx.utils.shell_like.cat(outfilename, *infilenames)

-Is for concatenating files … For just a print, use cat_print ! http://stackoverflow.com/questions/11532980/reproduce-the-unix-cat-command-in-python
+For just a print, use cat_print!

-kindall response
+http://stackoverflow.com/questions/11532980/reproduce-the-unix-cat-command-in-python kindall response

 geodezyx.utils.shell_like.cat_print(inpfile)